NickElseySpelloC/sc_utility/docs/index.md

 - SCLogging: Sending email in plain text or HTML format
 - DateHelper: Date helper functions
 - ExcelReader: Reading data from Excel worksheets, ranges and tables
+- CSVReader: Reading data from CSV files and writing to CSV files

 To get started, see the [Getting Started](guide.md/) page.